kiko-serra/PFL_PROJECT2/README.md

 ```

 If you're using Windows, you can also do this by selecting `File` -> `Consult...` and selecting the file `main.pl`.

 Finally, run the the predicate play/0 to enter the game main menu:

 ```prolog
 ?- play.
 ```

 ## Game Description

 ### Board

-This game is played on a 8x8 board, with an equal number of red and black stones facing each other on each board edge.
+This game is played on a NxM board (say 8x8), with an equal number of red and black stones facing each other on each board edge.

 ### Gameplay